KDE/homerun/README_MODELS.md

 - access: read-only
 - mandatory: no

 Set to true to indicate the model is busy filling itself.
-Home Run will show a busy indicator as long as this property is true.
+Homerun will show a busy indicator as long as this property is true.

 ### array(string) arguments